grafana/tempo/docs/tempo/website/configuration/_index.md

     # to populate the autocomplete dropdown.
 This limit protects the system from
     # tags with high cardinality or large values such as HTTP URLs or SQL queries.
     # This override limit is used by the ingester and the querier.
+    # A value of 0 disables the limit.
     [max_bytes_per_tag_values_query: <int> | default = 5000000 (5MB) ]

     # Metrics-generator configurations